Tap-Payments/goSellSDK-Android/README.md

              sdkSession.setPaymentType("WEB");   //** Merchant can customize payment options [WEB/CARD] for each transaction or it will show all payment options granted to him.

+            sdkSession.setDefaultCardHolderName("TEST TAP"); // ** Optional ** you can pass default CardHolderName of the user .So you don't need to type it.

             /**
              * Use this method where ever you want to show TAP SDK Main Screen.
              * This method must be called after you configured SDK as above